 See which games are available when you are in NYC.

-This month offers a wide variety in the types of music you can see.
-From the Jonas Brothers to Elton John, Slayer to Styx and everything in between!
+This month offers a wide variety of types of music you can see.
+From the Jonas Brothers to Elton John, Slayer to Styx, and everything in between!

 Below we list the hottest shows of the month.
 See what other concerts are on in November.